cert-manager/website/content/docs/troubleshooting/webhook.md

 10 10
 ```

-THis means that both webhooks are configured with a context timeout of 10
+This means that both webhooks are configured with a context timeout of 10
 seconds.
 To configure them to 30 seconds, run:

 ```bash